druleton/druleton/bin/docs/config-make.md

 # Make file(s)
-The drupal-skeleton uses drush make files to download and extract the Drupal Core, contributed modules and themes as well as 3th party libraries.
+Druleton uses drush make files to download and extract the Drupal Core, contributed modules and themes as well as 3th party libraries.

 [Read more about drush make files][link-drush-make].